RaduADumitru/codex/README.md

 The import can be achieved in **two** phases:

-The first stage is meant to simulate the structure of the original SQL database, with searches being able to be executed in a similar manner as in SQL.
-On the other hand, the second represents an optimized and more compact version built off of the first, for more efficient searches.
+* The first stage is meant to simulate the structure of the original SQL database, with searches being able to be executed in a similar manner as in SQL.
+* The second represents an optimized and more compact version built off of the first, for more efficient searches.

 To avoid idle timeouts resulting from excessively large transactions, the import can be paginated, so that certain large queries will be split into smaller ones, leading to increased stability.